What constitutes an effective B2B sales strategy? Yes, that’s a great question and one you must have an answer to.

 During the meeting, the salesperson should focus on building relationships and understanding the prospect’s needs.
 Keep in mind that the goal at this stage is not to make a sale but to establish trust and credibility with the prospect.

 Needs assessment is a critical part of the b2b sales process.
-As you learn how potential clients feel about their pain points, you can tailor your sales pitch to their specific requirements and identify any possible objections your clients may have.
+As you learn how potential clients feel about their pain points, you can tailor your sales deck to their specific requirements and identify any possible objections your clients may have.

 These are the steps you should follow.